 If Do Not Disturb was on, but you hadn't intended it to be, open the Settings app and tap Do Not Disturb to view its settings.
 Check to see if an automatic schedule has been set.
-If the Scheduled button is on (green) then a schedule for starting and stopping Do Not Disturb has been active on the phone.
+If the Scheduled switch is on (green) then a schedule for starting and stopping Do Not Disturb has been active on the phone.
 Slide the Scheduled switch off (white) to prevent it from automatically turning on Do Not Disturb.

-- 8 Tap one of the default ringtones.
+- 4 Try a different app or task.
+If you aren't hearing sound from only one app and everything else sounds normal, you know there is a problem with that app.
+Try deleting and reinstalling it.
+If you still don't hear sound from any app, you know the problem is more general. - Move to Sounds & Haptics in the Settings app. - 6 Make sure the volume slider is set to at least the middle position. - 7 Tap Ringtone. - 8 Tap one of the default ringtones.
 You should hear it.
 If you do, you know the problem is solved.
-If not, continue. - If you aren't hearing sounds when the EarPods aren't plugged in, connect the EarPods and repeat the sound you should be hearing.
+If not, continue. - 9 If you aren't hearing sounds when the EarPods aren't plugged in, connect the EarPods and repeat the sound you should be hearing.
 If you hear the sound only when the EarPods are plugged in, try removing the EarPods and plugging them back in a few times to see if that solves the problem.
-If not, your iPhone needs to be serviced by an Apple authorized repair center or you can take it to the Genius bar in an Apple Store.
+If not, your iPhone needs to be serviced by an Apple authorized repair center, or you can take it to the Genius bar in an Apple Store.